jecaro/jecaro/README.md

 functional programming.
 I like to contribute to OSS and also to build my own software.

-Here are a few cool projects I've done for my own need:
+Here are a few cool projects I've done for my own needs:
 - [diverk](https://github.com/jecaro/diverk/): An Android app to browse GitHub repositories.
 - [mprisqueeze](https://github.com/jecaro/mprisqueeze/): An [MPRIS] interface